 Tuffet tastes of bread dough with a yeasty aroma.
 It is grassy, tangy and has a delicate honey nectar flavor.

 Tuffet pairs well with sparkling wine, rosé, lactic stouts, berries, shortbread, and jalapeño jam.
 This cheese creates a spectacular cheesecake.

 Bossa has a super soft, silky texture, with a custard like center.
-At the peak of ripeness, when the paste is very runny, a favorite way to serve Bossa is with the top cut off, and spooned out onto crusty baguette.
+At the peak of ripeness, when the paste is very runny, our favorite way to serve Bossa is to cut off the top, and spoon it out onto crusty baguette.
 Dipping fruit or vegetables into the center is equally as delicious.

 Pair Bossa with dessert wines, sparkling wines, hoppy beers, stone fruit, or tomato chutney.
 Use this cheese in a frittata with potatoes, mustard greens, and bacon; in a grilled cheese with peach preserves; melted over polenta or mashed potatoes; in risotto with mushrooms.
 Enjoy!

 Prairie Tomme is a rustic, mountain style, hard cheese made with 100% sheep’s milk.
 The curd is cut very small and slowly cooked, resulting in a lower moisture cheese.
 It is aged at least 4 months, during which the rind is washed with brine.
 This creates a beautiful, natural rind with an earthy flavor.

 This cheese is nutty and caramel-y, with hints of brown butter.
 Its rind is evocative of grass and minerals with a heavy wet clay aroma.

 Prairie Tomme pairs well with Belgian style Ales and Lagers, Pinot noir or Burgundy reds, Spanish chorizo, and pears.
 This cheese creates a scrumptious cheese soup, or grilled cheese sandwich.